You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 A single postoperative bladder instillation with mitomycin C reduces the risk of a recurrence (17% versus 27%) in the urinary bladder (OBrien et al., 2011).

-Chemotherapy for metastatic UTUC:
+Chemotherapy and immunotherapy for metastatic UTUC:

-Follow-Up of Upper Tract Urothelial Cancer
+Follow-up of Upper Tract Urothelial Cancer

 Follow-up after nephroureterectomy for low-risk UTUC: